ygangadhar/WEATHER_DWH/README.md

 7) All the values are in Metrics.

-8) All the code is available on GitRepo and Matjaz should be able to access it.
-GitRepo has 3 Projects:
+8) GitRepo has 3 Projects: Database, ETL Packages and Tabular Model
-         a) Database
-	 b) ETL Packages
-	 c) Tabular Model

-9) I did the data modelling using Tabular Model.
-Data in the model can be analyzed by using Excel or Power BI or any reporting tools.
+9) Data model used for this solution is Tabular Model.
+Data in this model can be analyzed by using Excel or Power BI or any reporting tools.

 Instruction to deploy :